dustsigns/lecture-demos/feature_detection/matching_perspective_readme.md

 Interactive parameters
 ----------------------

-None
+Press Q to quit.

 Program parameters
 ------------------

 * **First image**: File path of the first image to find within the second.
 * **Second image**: File path of the second image to find the first one in.
 This parameter can also specify the file path of a video consisting of multiple second images.
+If *-* is specified, a webcam is used.

 Hard-coded parameters
 ---------------------